emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

     }
     ```

-  - In v5.1, the documents should contain individual rules with `permission, action, topics` fields.
+  - In EMQX 5.1, the documents should contain individual rules with `permission, action, topics` fields.
 Note that `topics` should be an array of topics.

 ## Data Integration

-In 5.1, there have been conceptual improvements to data integration:
+In EMQX 5.1, there have been conceptual improvements to data integration:

 - Full compatibility for Rule and SQL templates is ensured.
 - Most of the configuration item names and formats for resources and bridging have changed.
-- The previous Rule -> Action -> Resources process has been modified to **Rule -> Bridges**.
+- The previous **Rule** -> **Action** -> **Resources** process has been modified to **Rule** -> **Bridges**.
 - The functionality of **Modules/Message Publish** has been moved into the Bridges.
 - The [**Save Offline Message**](https://docs.emqx.com/en/enterprise/v4.4/rule/offline_msg_to_redis.html)**,** [**Get Subscriptions**](https://docs.emqx.com/en/enterprise/v4.4/rule/get_subs_from_redis.html), and EMQX Bridge features have been removed.
 - Tablestore, DolphinDB, Lindorm, and SAP Event Mesh are not supported.

-For a complete compatibility report, see [Data Integration Incompatibility between e5.1 with e4.4](./data-integration-4.4-to-5.1-incompatibility.md).
+For a complete compatibility report, see [Data Integration Incompatibility Between EMQX 5.1 with EMQX 4.4](./data-integration-4.4-to-5.1-incompatibility.md).

 ## Data Persistence

-- [MQTT Message Persistence](https://docs.emqx.com/en/enterprise/v4.4/backend/backend.html#mqtt-message-persistence) is not implemented in 5.0-5.1.
+- [MQTT Message Persistence](https://docs.emqx.com/en/enterprise/v4.4/backend/backend.html#mqtt-message-persistence) is not implemented in EMQX 5.0 a5.1.

 ## Gateway

-In 4.x, various protocols can be configured through corresponding Plugins and Modules (only for the enterprise edition).
-However, in version 5.0, we have introduced a new concept called Gateway.
+In EMQX 4.x, various protocols can be configured through corresponding Plugins and Modules (only for the enterprise edition).
+However, in E5.0, we have introduced a new concept called Gateway.

 - It is **completely incompatible** from the configuration and management approaches perspective.
-Version 5.0 has a brand new configuration format and management approach.
+E 5.0 has a brand new configuration format and management approach.
   - New configuration format.
   - Added a new HTTP API for managing gateways and clients of the gateway.
   - Each gateway has its own independent authentication method.
-- JT/T 808, GB/T 32960, TCP and OCPP are **not supported on e5.1.0**.
+- JT/T 808, GB/T 32960, TCP and OCPP are **not supported on EMQX 5.1.**.
 - Stomp, MQTT-SN, and ExProto protocols are fully compatible with version 4.x and have even more improvements in functionality.
 - Although the gateway for CoAP and LwM2M has been implemented in version 5.1.0, it is not recommended for use in a production environment due to incomplete design and implementation.